fourlabsldn/QBJSParserBundle/README.md

 ### Events

-The bundle also comes with an event, that allows you to override `qbjs_parser.builders`.
+The bundle also comes with an event, that allows you to override `fl_qbjs_parser.builders`.
 You can currently override values, the input type, and operators.

 Here's an example of the configuration for a listener, for such an event.